bgord/knowledge/README.md

 - var and hoisting
 - const/let and hoisting
 - indexOf object/array
+- Add functionality to an object prototype with proto
+- Object.create

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?